arriolac/arriolac.github.io/source/_posts/2015-12-21-should-you-support-landscape.markdown

 In conclusion, locking the device on a particular orientation—or letting the Activity handle orientation configuration changes—is a stopgap solution without taking into consideration how configuration changes work.
 Develop apps as if the user may drop off from the screen that they are currently on and ensure that state is appropriately saved/restored.

 ### TL;DR
- * if it’s purely a UX reason for locking orientation, do so but be cautious that the app still handles configuration changes properly.
+ * if it’s purely a design or UX reason for locking orientation, do so but be cautious that the app still handles configuration changes properly.

  * if `configChanges=”orientation”` is added, make sure it’s actually needed (e.g. for performance reasons maybe because it’s really expensive to reconstruct the Activity, etc.).